uwgnol1612/WeCamp/README.md

 # WeCamp

-WeCamp, a HipCamp clone, is a web application that allows users to search, browse and make reservations of campsites of interests, as well as share their camping experience.
+WeCamp, a HipCamp clone, is a web application that allows users to search, browse and make reservations of campsites of interests, as well as share their camping experiences.

 ![WeCamp](https://we-camp-seeds.s3.us-east-2.amazonaws.com/1.png)